-On the 14 November 1994, the Senate agreed to a motion by Senator Harradine requiring all Australian Government departments and agencies produce an indexed list of files every six months for tabling before parliament.
-The production of the list is intended to make the operations of government more transparent to the Australian public.
+On 14 November 1994, the Senate agreed to a motion by Senator Harradine requiring all Australian Government departments and agencies produce an indexed list of files every six months for tabling before parliament.
+This is intended to make the operations of government more transparent to the Australian public.

 The lists are tabled twice a year, once in the Spring sittings (comprising file titles created in the preceding January to June) and once in the Autumn sittings (comprising file titles created in the preceding July to December).

-Relevant files include files relating to the policy advising functions of the agency including any relating to the development of legislation and other matters of public administration, but exemptions include:
+Relevant files relate to our agency's policy advice functions including any relating to the development of legislation and other matters of public administration.
+Exemptions are:

 - files transferred to the National Archives of Australia

 - case-related files (for example, personal representations or dealing with the personal affairs of departmental or agency clients or taxpayers)

 - files essentially related to the internal administration of our agency (for example, staff or personnel matters)